Yala National Park: Mammals

-Including Sri Lankan elephant, 44 species of mammals are resident in Yala National Park, and it has one of the highest leopard densities in the world.
-25 individual leopards are estimated to roam in Block I. The elephant herd of Yala contains 300–350 individuals.
-The Sri Lankan sloth bear, leopard, elephant, and wild water buffalo are all threatened mammals that Yala harbours.
-Although water buffaloes are indigenous to Sri Lanka, most populations contain genes of the domestic stock or have descended from feral populations.
+Including Sri Lankan elephant, 44 species of mammals are resident in Yala National Park, and it has one of the highest leopard population densities in the world.
+As of 1982, 25 individual Sri Lankan leopards are estimated to roam in Block I. The Sri Lankan sloth bear, leopard, elephant, and wild water buffalo are all threatened mammals that Yala harbours.
+Although the water buffalo is indigenous to Sri Lanka, most populations contain genes of cattle or have descended from feral populations.
 Toque macaque, golden palm civet, red slender loris, and fishing cat are among the other mammals that can be seen in Yala.
 The elephant population of the park varies seasonally.